SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

    As a result, we removed "type-array '[' expr ']'" from the grammar.
    They may or may not be supported in the future.

+..
+TODO: Array types are in flux at the moment;
+    Joe has a proposal on the table, but no decision has been made.
+    Let's hold off on writing about these until they are nailed down.

 Optional Type
 -------------